Gatornationals

 The Gatornationals is a drag racing event in the NHRA Mission Foods Drag Racing Series that has been held annually each March at Gainesville Raceway in Gainesville, Florida since 1970.

-The event is one of the sport's most revered with a rich tradition of history-making performances.
-The Gatornationals have the title of being the drag race to see the first 260-mph Top Fuel and Funny Car runs in 1984 by Joe Amato and Kenny Bernstein respectively, and the first 270-mph and 300-mph Top Fuel passes by Don Garlits and Kenny Bernstein in 1986 and 1992, respectively.
-Its 675-foot concrete launchpad is one of the longest on the tour.
+The Gatornationals was the site of the first 260-mph Top Fuel and Funny Car runs in 1984, achieved by Joe Amato and Kenny Bernstein, respectively.
+It also hosted the first 270-mph and 300-mph Top Fuel passes, completed by Don Garlits in 1986 and Kenny Bernstein in 1992, respectively.
+The track features a 675-foot concrete launchpad, which is one of the longest on the tour.

-In 2014 the Amalie Motor Oil NHRA Gatornationals entered its 45th annual national event which makes it the fourth oldest active event on the NHRA Professional tour, behind the Winternationals, U.S. Nationals, and the NHRA Finals.
-The event was sponsored by Amalie Oil Company, the current sponsor of the race.
-Previous sponsors of this event include Ford Motor Company and Stanley Black & Decker.
+As of 2014, the Gatornationals is the fourth-oldest active event on the NHRA Professional tour, behind the Winternationals, U.S. Nationals, and the NHRA Finals.
+The event is currently sponsored by the Amalie Oil Company.
+Previous sponsors have included the Ford Motor Company and Stanley Black & Decker.

-The COVID-19 pandemic in 2020 caused some sportsman races to be held behind closed doors.
-However, the national event and top sportsman classes were postponed to September with spectators.
-In 2021 the race was moved to the season opener for all classes, also due to the pandemic.
-The Gatornationals has remained as the season opening since the 2023 season because of logistics relating to the NFL season moving later into the year causing the Winternationals to move even later in the year.
+Due to the COVID-19 pandemic in 2020, some sportsman races were held behind closed doors, while the national event and top sportsman classes were postponed to September and held with spectators.
+In 2021, the race became the season opener for all classes, also as a result of the pandemic.
+The Gatornationals has remained the season opener since 2023, due to logistical changes related to the NFL season schedule that caused the Winternationals to be moved later in the year.